meetsudarshan/14-mvc-jubilant-octo-system/README.md

 ## Link

 This application is deployed on Heroku.
+My Tech Blog (hidden-stream-46775-35da09ce51ae.herokuapp.com)

+## How To Run
+Perform npm i
+open db folder in your gitbash terminal and execute this command mysql -u <> -p <> where you have to enter your user name and password then perform source schema.sql then exit from your sql and do node seeds/seed.sql then perform npm start and it will load in localhost:3001